Risingson

 "Risingson" is a song by the English trip hop group Massive Attack, released as a single on 7 July 1997 by Virgin Records.
 It is the first single from their third album, Mezzanine (1998), and the eighth single overall.

 Background and composition

-The single contains a sample of "I Found a Reason", a song by The Velvet Underground.
+The single contains a sample of "I Found a Reason", a song by The Velvet Underground, and a lyrical interpolation of "Where Have All the Flowers Gone?" by Pete Seeger.

 Reception

 Reception for the song was positive.
 John Bush of AllMusic described the song as "a dense, dark feature for Massive Attack themselves (on production as well as vocals), with a kitchen sink's worth of dubby effects and reverb."
 Kevin Courtney from Irish Times declared it "a dark, deep forest of a tune, with vocals by 3D and Daddy G, and extra mixes by Underworld's Darren Emerson."
 British magazine Music Week rated it four out of five, adding, "Moody, dark atmospherics with prowling bass and gruff raps that suggests a darker approach for the Bristol trio's third LP."